Motion-driven Visual Tempo Learning for Video-based Action Recognition: Proposed Method

-Following the setting of MotionSqueeze~\cite{kwon2020motionsqueeze} to compute a displacement map of two-channels, we set the standard deviation $\sigma$ to 5, the temperature factor $\tau$ for adjusting the \textit{softmax} distribution to 0.01.
-To identify displacement outliers and learn informative motion features, a one-channel confidence map of correlation is used as the auxiliary motion information.
-It is obtained by pooling the highest correlation at each position $\mathbf{x}(i,j)$ as Eq.\ref{eq:conf}.
-For the next feature transformation step, the two-channels' displacement map and the one-channel' confidence map are concatenated to form a displacement tensor with size $H \times W \times 3$.

-Since the dimension of the feature pairs is $T-1$, to maintain the temporal dimension consistency, we simply duplicate the last temporal dimension and get the feature with the size $ T \times H \times W \times 3 $.
-After performing match estimation of the longest and shortest scales, we concatenate them together for downstream feature transformation of both the slow-tempo and the fast-tempo.
+To establish the correspondence across frame pairs, we use a light-weight method as MotionSqueeze~\cite{kwon2020motionsqueeze} to estimate optical flow in terms of the correlation tensor $C(F^{t}, F^{t+r})$.
+Following the setting of MotionSqueeze~\cite{kwon2020motionsqueeze}, we compute optical flow and it's corresponding confidence map for motion information extraction.
+We find that the confidence map is very useful for identifying motion outliers and learning informative motion features.
+The two-channels' optical flow and the one-channel' confidence map are concatenated to form a pixel-wise displacement map.
+To maintain the temporal dimension consistency, we simply duplicate the last temporal dimension of the displacement map.
+The displacement map contains motion information of specific scale.
+After performing motion estimation of the longest and shortest scales, we concatenate them together for downstream feature transformation of both the slow-tempo and the fast-tempo.